D.J. Moore Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 - Moore has averaged 70.3 receiving yards per game over his seven career matchups against the Saints, 9.8 more than his over/under in Sunday's game.

-- Moore has caught a touchdown pass versus the Saints three times, and had multiple TDs in two of those games.
+- In seven matchups with the Saints, Moore has had a TD catch three times (including multiple scores in two games).

-- The Saints have the NFL's 17th-ranked pass defense this season, giving up 252.2 yards per game through the air.
+- The 252.2 yards per game the Saints are conceding through the air makes them the NFL's 17th-ranked pass defense.

-- With 19 passing TDs allowed this year, the Saints defense is ranked fourth in the NFL.
+- With 19 passing TDs conceded this season, the Saints defense is ranked fourth in the NFL.

 Recent Performances

-- In last week's matchup with the Buccaneers, Moore grabbed five passes for 55 yards while being targeted 12 times.
+- In last week's game against the Buccaneers, Moore was targeted 12 times and racked up five catches for 55 yards.

-- Moore's stat line during his last three games includes 17 grabs for 187 yards.
-He put up 62.3 yards per game, and was targeted 33 times.
+- Over his last three outings, Moore has totaled 187 yards on 17 catches, averaging 62.3 yards per game on 33 targets.

 Moore's Carolina Teammates